-- (7) If the MCO fails to issue a decision within 60 days, the MCO's initial decision is automatically deemed affirmed.
+(7) If the MCO fails to issue a decision within 60 days, the MCO's initial decision is automatically deemed affirmed.
 The parties may immediately proceed as though the MCO had issued an order affirming the MCO decision.
-The MCO shall notify the parties of the next step in the process, including the right of an aggrieved party to seek administrative review by the director pursuant to OAR 436-015-0008 including the appeal rights provided in (6) above. - (8) The director may assist in resolution of a dispute before the MCO.
+The MCO must notify the parties of the next step in the process, including the right of an aggrieved party to request administrative review by the director under OAR 436-015-0008 including the appeal rights provided in (6) above.

+- (8) The director may assist in resolution of a dispute before the MCO.
 The director may issue an order to further the dispute resolution process.
-Any of the parties also may request in writing that the director assist in resolution if the dispute cannot be resolved by the MCO. - (9) Complaints pertaining to violations of these rules shall be directed in writing to the Compliance Section of the division.
-The division may return the complaint to the originating party for completion if the complaint does not satisfy the requirements of this rule.
-The complaints must: - (a) State the grounds for alleging rule violation; - (b) Include the specific contention of error; - (c) State the complainant's request for correction and relief, and - (d) Include sufficient documentation to support the complaint. - (10) The division may investigate the alleged rule violation.
-The investigation may include, but shall not be limited to, request for and review of pertinent medical treatment and payment records, interviews with the parties to the complaint, or consultation with an appropriate committee of the medical provider's peers, chosen in the same manner as provided in OAR 436-010-0330. - (11) If the division determines upon completion of the investigation that there has been a rule violation, the division may issue penalties pursuant to ORS 656.745 and OAR 436-015-0120.
+Any of the parties also may request in writing that the director assist in resolution if the dispute cannot be resolved by the MCO. - (9) Complaints pertaining to violations of these rules must be directed to the division. - (10) The division may investigate the alleged rule violation.
+The investigation may include, but will not be limited to, request for and review of pertinent medical treatment and payment records, interviews with the parties to the complaint, or consultation with an appropriate committee of the medical provider's peers, chosen in the same manner as provided in OAR 436-010-0330 - (11) If the division determines upon completion of the investigation that there has been a rule violation, the division may issue penalties pursuant to ORS 656.745 and OAR 436-015-0120.